Windemere Park

 There is street parking along Windemere Drive, which forms the southern edge of the park.
 There is also street parking on most of the nearby streets.

-The park is accessible on foot by sidewalks throughout the neighborhood.
+The park can be accessed on foot by sidewalks throughout the neighborhood.
 The park may be reached on bicycle by riding through the neighborhood streets.
+There is a bike rack in the park at the playground.

 Public Transportation